Now we have broken down what exactly an ace is in tennis language. We can take a look at some other key terminology used in tennis.

-Another strange but important tennis term is ‘deuce’.
-This word refers to a game where the score is 40-40, in which a player will always be serving from the right-hand side of the court.
+Another strange but important tennis term is ‘deuce.’
+This word refers to a game where the score is 40-40, in which a player will always serve from the court’s right-hand side.

 Therefore, the right-hand side and left-hand side of the court are often referred to as the deuce and advantage sides.